 I admire a man’s stamina and pace: How fit he is!
 He points to some marks on his thigh.
 Injections.
 Has multiple sclerosis and it’s gaining on him fast.
 I look at the people in the pool and get a feeling akin to the bends: The pressure of so many lives in a patch of blue just 150ft by 75.
 Their loves and losses.

 “This is beautifully written…and I’m looking forward to reading more from #WildPatience.”

 “Beautiful tribute to swimming & @wildwomanswims1 by @lidowriters“

 Laps of Longhand (Oh Comely, Issue 32, Aug 2016)

 Oh Comely is a British bi-monthly with highstreet distribution which describes itself as a ‘curious, honest and playful independent magazine.
 It’s a place to meet strangers, hear their stories and look at life differently.’
-In this 6-page feature, I was asked to write on the deep oriental influences at work in my Wild Patience mile of longhand (with images of me by project photographer Steve Creffield).
+This 6-page feature looks at the deep Eastern influences at work in the Wild Patience mile of longhand (with images by project photographer Steve Creffield).
 The closing line of the essay was used on the spine: Here is a pen, I say, and paper.
 Use them.
 Write me how it feels.

 True Tales from the Old Hill (Frogmore Press, Dec 2015)

 A collection of ‘exceptional new life-writing…which reveals the mysterious and unknowable forces at work in our lives, in our family histories, in our minds and bodies, in our souls.
 In other words, stories that sound like fiction.’
 This account of a birth, death and near-death – The End Is No End – was the opening tale.